masonedmison/pet_feeder/Readme.md

     ```shell
     sudo nano /etc/apache2/sites-available/000-default.conf
     ```
     - Replace all text in file with following.
-Update ServerName as needed.
+ServerName can be updated later.

     ```text
     <VirtualHost *:80>